JamieBort/Learning-Directory/AlgorithmsDataStructuresAndBigONotation/DataStructures/README.md

 ### Directories

+- Data Structures

   - BinarySearchTree/

+  - LinkedLists/

+- Software Languages

   - Java/

     - Possibly to be moved or removed.
 This `Data Structures` directory should be organized by data structures, not by software languages.

   - JavaScript/

     - Possibly to be moved or removed.
 This `Data Structures` directory should be organized by data structures, not by software languages.

 ### Files